 Expendable distribution: The first P-3 will release a dropsonde targeting the surface wind speed maximum on the inbound leg.
 If possible, release 3 dropsondes in rapid succession through a tight gradient to increase the chances of observing the surface wind speed maximum with a dropsonde.
+An AXBT is not required, but could provide helpful SST data if available.

 Instrumentation Notes: Use standard SFMR set-up.
 Important to maintain as constant of a roll angle, pitch angle, and altitude as possible.
+If available, the WSRA, UMASS SFMR, and/or IWRAP should be operating normally.

-P-3 Pattern #3:
+P-3 Pattern #3: SFMR High-Incidence Angle

-What to Target: Regions of wind speeds $\geq 15 \text{ m s}^{-1}$ with homogenous rain rates (or no rain) and wind direction (e.g. not in eye).
+What to Target: Regions of wind speeds $\geq 15 \text{ m s}^{-1}$ with homogenous rain rates (or no rain) and wind direction (e.g., not in eye).
 Avoid regions with large wind speed or rain rate gradients.

 When to Target: This module can be flown at any point during the flight while in the storm.
-If the WSRA is on the plane collecting surface wave data then the preference is to fly this module at night or when the sun is low in the sky.
+If the WSRA is on the plane collecting surface wave data, then the preference is to fly this module at night or when the sun is low in the sky.